DIGGING UP THE MUDDIED TRUTH ABOUT STRETCHING FOR RUNNERS

 Research on the topic of stretching has uncovered some interesting concepts that relate to how stretching may help or hurt running performance/economy and injury risk.
 As mentioned earlier, in the short term, static stretching can

 Another interesting concept is that muscle cells can actually grow and get stronger from a strict stretching regimen.
-An explanation of this phenomenon is that rigorous and frequent stretching can cause micro-trauma to muscles
+An explanation of this phenomenon is that rigorous and frequent stretching can cause micro-trauma to musclessimilar to working out.

 that even with these adaptations, an improvement in running performance did not occur.